 The four aphorisms give perfect answers to basic questions of the spiritual seeker like who am I?, Who is God?
 What is his nature?
 What is the nature of my soul?
 How to attain Liberation? etc.

 The four aphorisms are also used in Mantra Japa by some seekers.
-While taking these mantras for Japa, one should contemplate on the meaning of them during practice, as it is done in Pranava Mantra Japa.
+While taking these mantras for Japa, one should contemplate on the meaning of them during practice, like chanting Pranava Mantra Japa with contemplation on its meaning.
 Tejo Bindu Upanishad elucidates the benefits of this kind of Mantra Japa.
-Vakya Smarana or repeatedly reminding the meaning makes one attains Jnana – Vakya Smaranat Janam.
-It is also to be noted that Tat Tvam Asi is repeated nine times in Chandogya Upanishad.
+Vakya Smaranat Janam.
+Vakya Smarana or repeatedly reminding the meaning makes one attains Jnana.
+It is also a notable point that Tat Tvam Asi is repeated nine times in Chandogya Upanishad.

-To understand these terms, some Sanskrit grammatical terms like Vachyartha and Laksyartha should be acquainted with.
+To understand these terms correctly, one should understand the meaning of Sanskrit grammatical terms like Vachyartha and Laksyartha .
 Vachyartha means direct meaning or literal meaning.
 Laksyartha means indirect meaning or indicated meaning.
 Maha-Vakyas should be understood with indicated meaning and not with literal meaning.
 For example, the literal meaning of the term ‘Aham’ is ‘I’.
 ‘I’ does not refer to body or mind, but the witness behind.

 In addition to the four Maha-Vakyas, some other Maha-Vakyas are found in Vedanta.
 Let us scout some of them.